1Marc/marcgrabanski.com/src/pages/articles/2009-04-28-jquery-google-maps-tutorial-ajax-php-mysql/index.md

 }
 ```

-This function sets the center of the map, and the zoom minus 1 to set the map’s viewport based on that bounds variable we declared and extended earlier.
+This function sets the center of the map, and the zoom minus 1 to set the map's viewport based on that bounds variable we declared and extended earlier.
 Congrats!
 You just create a Google Maps mashup that you can add and remove points to dynamically with Ajax, PHP and MySQL.

 [View Final Demo](http://marcgrabanski.com/resources/jquery-google-maps/tutorial-part2.html)